CamillaMazzoleni/RocketLanding_SCvx/README.md

 ## Project Overview

 The essence of the project was to compute optimal trajectories for a spacecraft equipped with only two functional lateral thrusters.
 The goal was to reach a predefined target location while avoiding obstacles and minimizing fuel consumption, under the constraints of spacecraft dynamics and control limitations.

+The results presented are based on simulations, as we did not have access to a physical rocket for testing.

 <p float="left">
   <img src="https://github.com/CamillaMazzoleni/RocketLanding_SCvx/assets/109732478/85fe672f-6c8a-4fed-8cb0-26ee7ded8488" width="300" />
   <img src="https://github.com/CamillaMazzoleni/RocketLanding_SCvx/assets/109732478/6463292a-f1c5-4b7d-a8c8-9e9d91da04c4" width="300" />